Stustup/Meanwell-IRM-Board/README.md

 ## Caution!

 Always use an offboard switch and fuse in combination with these boards.
-There are many combined plug/switch/fuse boards like [these](https://www.mouser.de/ProductDetail/Qualtek/764-00-002?qs=uN5Dye%252BOwiXfVfVI0dfkHA%3D%3D) (there are alwyas cheaper ones).
+There are many combined plug/switch/fuse boards like [these](https://www.mouser.de/ProductDetail/Qualtek/764-00-002?qs=uN5Dye%252BOwiXfVfVI0dfkHA%3D%3D) (there are always cheaper ones).

 ## TODO

 - Place the AC connectors a little bit more intelligently.
 Now they almost touch the irm modules
 - Place a shared 3 pin connector for directly accessing the bipolar psu
 - power LEDs
--